Depth In Simplicity -- Insights From Coin Tossing -- The Philosophy of Simplicity

 Just like the coin toss game, maintaining composure is key.
 When emotions run high, focus fades, and the precise timing needed for success is lost.
 The game encourages a state of calm yet relentless focus.
 It's a skill that translates well into real-life situations.
 Only those who can stay relaxed and concentrated can achieve their desired outcome.

 While your opponent's skill matters, it's ultimately beyond your control.
 That is unless you cheat, which is immoral and exploits the game out of its ability to teach you valuable lessons.
-Even if the opponent is a formidable player, improving your own merit secures the steady increase your in-game wealth.
+Even if the opponent is a formidable player, improving your own merit secures the steady increase of your in-game wealth.
 A wealth that grants you access to greater strength in other departments (your army, its equipment and so on).

 So why waste energy worrying about your opponent, when worrying about your own skill could be important not only for you but also for others' usefulness in the long run?
 Focus on what you can control -- your own meticulous timing, your faith in yourself, and in your ability to judge your merit.